⛔ GOP Government Shutdown

 - When Democrats came to negotiate, Trump and Republicans walked away, refusing to even consider funding health care and keeping the government open.

-- When paychecks are missed, services are delayed, and people feel pain, it’ll be because Republicans refused to negotiate and create a reasonable compromise to keep health care accessible and affordable for families.
+- When more paychecks are missed, services are delayed, and people feel more financial pain, it’ll be because Republicans refused to negotiate and create a reasonable compromise on behalf of American families.

 - Americans deserve better than Republican governance.
 They deserve a government that functions and health care they can afford.